csmberkeley/csm-61a/README.md

 root directory.

     make mentor00

+To create all content for one week, you can pass multiple parameters into the `make` command in the repository's root directory.

+    make mentor00 mentor00_meta mentor00_sol

 To make multiple worksheets at once, modify the `Makefile` by adding the names of the worksheets you'd like to make, and the solutions as necessary.